davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Coast Ranges.
 This displaced package of underplated mantle lithosphere records basal reheating by the Mendocino slab window, which opened in conjunction with the San Andreas plate juncture.
-Geochemical re-enrichment and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
+Peridotite major- and trace-element re-enrichment and abundant dunite cumulate xenoliths and xenocrysts within the Crystal Knob basalt record the percolation of fluids and melts through the lithosphere.
 This percolation, the highly fractionated Crystal Knob basaltic pipe, and the modeled Neogene thermal